 The historic Revere Tavern in Paradise, Pennsylvania.
 This picture was taken on Easter Sunday before a really hearty brunch and some excellent Seafood Newburg.

 It’s rare that I ever refer to a restaurant experience as “bizarre”.
 Just as rare is me doing a second post in regards to a restaurant.
 I reviewed the Conestoga last year and gave them a solid 3.5 star rating.
-Will and I were there Friday night outside on the deck.
-It was a beautiful…
+My friend and I were there Friday night outside on the deck.
+It was a…